Shreyanshpaliwal02/stackOverflowScraper/README.md

 # stackOverflowScraper
-Description: This is a simple Python and HTML requests project to search StackOverflow.com for a large number of queries at once.
+Description: This is a simple Python and HTML project to search StackOverflow.com for a large number of queries at once.

 Utility: Using this project, the user can get thousands of results in few minutes automatically.
 The scrape results i.e., the questions(for eg: "How do JavaScript closures work?") related to a particular tag(Eg- "JavaScript", "Python", "C++" etc) can be answered by the user for enhancing the knowledge of the subjects.